GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Language systems stand on a tripod.
-There’s the language, there’s the libraries, and there are the tools.
-And how successful a language is depends on a complex interaction between those three things.
+> ### The only way for errors to occur in a program is by being put there by the author.
+No other mechanisms are known.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts